OleAd/FourOscModel/README.md

 # FourOscModel
-This repository will eventually contain code used for the four-oscillator model of interpersonal synchronization.
+This repository contains code used for the four-oscillator model of interpersonal synchronization strategies.